Reporting obligations for imported ruminant animals

 - the animal's on-farm identification

-- any change in ownership of the animal, and the name and address of the new owner and former owner
+- any change in ownership of the animal, including the name and address of the new and former owners

 - the date the animal dies or is slaughtered.